StefFrustagli/the-italian-hangman-game/README.md

 ![Welcome message and nursery rhyme](https://i.ibb.co/7189q62/Welcome-message-and-rhyme.png)

-After that, the user is given a line of instructions with the number of attempts they have to guess the word.
+After that, the user is given a line of instructions with the number of attempts they have in order to guess the word.
 This is followed by an invitation to play, in capital letters, to which the user can reply and start the game dynamic.

 ![Instruction line and nvitation to play](https://i.ibb.co/wKmZqZt/my-screenshots-2023-11-17-at-20-30-20.png)

 ##### Introductory nursery rhyme

-The nursery rhyme was created with chatGPT collaboration.
-I think it's my favourite part since it sets a merry atmosphere.
+The nursery rhyme was created in collaboration with chatGPT.
+I think it's my favourite part, since it sets a merry atmosphere.
 As this type of game is very straightforward, the rhyme was just a funny way for me to convey the most important pieces of information.
 Reading it, the player can learn what the game is about (guessing a word), the language of the word (Italian), and the game's purpose (saving a little man from the Italian hangman) that gives a little bit of extra funny context.

 #### User interactions